- Skip Ahead to

 - Click Edit capacity

-Once your capacity has been set, you will get a view of which team members are reaching their capacity limits, as well as those team members who have greater capacity.
+Once your capacity has been set, you will see which team members are reaching their capacity limits, as well as those who have greater capacity.

 Edit the effort for your team